 We don’t know the deal terms, but unless Amazon paid Marriott, this is a great deal for Amazon.
 It reinforces the I-can’t-live-without-my-Echo sentiment that prods consumers to buy new Echo devices for more rooms in their house and it creates trial amongst those that haven’t yet taken the plunge.

 There are reports that Marriott evaluated Alexa and Siri before settling on Alexa.
 Which begs the question, ‘Why wasn’t Google in the mix here?’ as Google aspires to unseat Amazon in the voice powered speaker domain.

 It’s been said that voice-powered user interfaces are the future of computing, which is a clear overstatement.
 Voice-powered UIs, though, are clearly an important part of the future of computing, and each baby step matters.
 Hey Google, if you’re listening, Call Hilton!

-Ken brings a rich online retail background to Slice Intelligence.
+Ken brings a rich online retail background to Rakuten Intelligence.
 Most recently, Ken was SVP, Media Analytic Solutions at Nielsen, where he developed several innovative digital commerce measurement and advertising effectiveness solutions.
 Prior to Nielsen, Ken was an analyst at Jupiter Research, where he was an early thought leader, trusted adviser, and media source on e-commerce.
 His prescient outlook on fledgling e-commerce industry was a key contributor to Jupiter’s dominance as a digital media zeitgeist at the dawn of the Internet.